cockroachdb/copyist/README.md

 ## Limitations
 * Because of the way copyist works, it cannot be used with test and application code that accesses the database concurrently on multiple threads.
 This includes tests running with the "-parallel" testing flag, which enables tests in the same package to run in parallel.
 Multiple threads are problematic because the copyist driver code has no way to know which threads are associated with which tests.
 However, this limitation does not apply to running different test packages in parallel; in playback mode, this is both possible and highly encouraged!
 However, in recording mode, there may be problems if your tests conflict with one another at the database layer (i.e. by reading/modifying the same rows).
 The recommended pattern is to run test packages serially in recording mode, and then in parallel in playback mode.

-* copyist currently supports only the Postgres `pq` driver.
+* copyist currently supports only the Postgres `pq` and `pgx stdlib` drivers.
 If you'd like to extend copyist to support other drivers, like MySql or SQLite, you're invited to submit a pull request.

 * copyist does not implement every `sql` package driver interface and method.
   This may mean that copyist may not fully work with some drivers with more advanced features.
 Contributions in this area are welcome.